MusalX/alx-system_engineering-devops/0x00-shell_basics/README.md

 2 - go to home directoiry using cd ~
 3 list the long details of a directory using ls -l
 4 list all files includign hiding files using ls -a
+5 list files using group ids in long format including .file